jianzhnie/TsFormer/README.md

 # TsFormer
-TsFormer is a toolbox that implement transformer models on Time series model
+TsFormer is a toolbox that implement transformer models on Time series data